 Seborrheic dermatitis (aka dandruff) commonly involves the ears.

-They may also complain about the scaly crust that develops on the front of the ear or behind the crease of the ear.
+My patients with scaly ears often complain mostly about the itching, which can occur on the ear or in the ear canal.
+They may also complain about the crust on their scaly ears.
+This develops on the front of the ear or behind the crease of the ear.
 Lastly, they may actually have such thick crust that they think they have a lesion or growth and come in for me to check it to be certain that it is not a cancer.

-Like seborrheic dermatitis on the face and scalp, ear seborrheic dermatitis is treatable but not curable.
+Like seborrheic dermatitis on the face and scalp, seborrheic dermatitis and scaly ears are treatable but not curable.

 That means, you can use medicated soaps, shampoos and creams to control the rash, but it will come back over time.
 Scientists don’t know what causes seborrhiec dermatitis and so we don’t know why it flares up.